AnyasorG/CryptoClustering/README.md

 ---
 ## 8. License

 This project is open-source and is made available under the terms of the MIT License.
-The MIT License is a permissive open-source license that allows you to use, modify, and distribute this software for your purposes.
+The MIT License is a permissive open-source license allowing you to use, modify, and distribute this software.
 For the full details of the MIT License, please refer to [MIT License](https://choosealicense.com/licenses/mit/).

 ---